learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Ubuntu_server_edition/ubuntu.md

             dhcp4: true

 ```
 replace "BELL309" with the actual SSID and password as the corresponding password. press `ctrl+o` and `ctrl+x` to save and exit nano.
-After that `sudo netplan -debug generate` to check if there is any syntax error in the yaml.
+After that `sudo netplan -debug generate` to check if there is any syntax error in the yaml file.
 After verification is done `sudo reboot` to reboot.
 After reboot, the system shall automatically connect to the WLAN. use `ip a` or `ping google.com` to verify.

 Great, next, as a server, we also need to make sure that the device is accessible from the Internet.
 This requires port forwarding from the router.
 In the browser of another computer, log into the router through its private IP address in the local area network.